GoClipse/goclipse/documentation/UserGuide.md

 ##### Code-Completion/Auto-Complete:
 Invoked with Ctrl-Space.
 This functionality is generally called Content Assist in Eclipse.

 Code completion is provided by means of the [gocode tool](http://github.com/nsf/gocode).
-Goclipse includes gocode already, but you can also use your own gocode instance, by configuring its location in the `Go / Gocode` preference page.
-This is recommended (using the latest gocode version).
+You must install this tool (see info [here](https://github.com/nsf/gocode#setup)), and then configuring its location in the `Go / Tools` preference page.
+It is recommended to use the latest gocode version.

 > If there is a problem with this operation, and you need a diagnostics log, the output of gocode can be seen in the `Oracle/gocode log` console page in the Eclipse Console view.